dbca-wa/cannabis/README.md

 ## System Overview

-Current State: WIP

-The Cannabis system is a comprehensive digital platform developed in collaboration with the WA Police Force and WA Herbarium.
-This specialised application streamlines the scientific identification process for suspected cannabis specimens, providing legally admissible, certified determinations for law enforcement and court proceedings.
+The Cannabis system is a digital platform developed for DBCA's Herbarium.
+This application streamlines the documentation and certification of determinations made by Approved Botanists for suspected cannabis specimens, providing legally admissible evidence for law enforcement and court proceedings.

 ### Workflow Process

 The overall process is submission, determination, and certification.
 Here is a detailed breakdown:

 1. **Police Collection** (👮): Law enforcement officers collect suspected cannabis samples during operations
-2. **Case Initiation** (📞): Officers contact the forensic team to initiate the identification process
+2. **Case Initiation** (📞): Officers contact DBCA Herbarium to initiate the identification process
 3. **Scientist Assignment** (👩‍🔬): Approved Botanists within the meaning of Acts\* are assigned to the case
 4. **Appointment Set** (📅): A time and location is set for the Approved Botanist to travel to and assess the specimens
-5. **Laboratory Analysis** (🔬): Detailed scientific examination using established taxonomic protocols at the location
+5. **Laboratory Analysis** (🔬): Approved Botanist examines the product at the specified location, marking determintions on a police form with bag identification tags
-6. **Digital Processing** (💻): Results entered into the system's secure database, along with any attachments
+6. **Digital Processing** (💻): Form passed on to BCS Finance Officers.
+Results are entered into the system's secure database, along with any attachments
-7. **Certificate Generation** (📄): Output is a PrinceXML certificate, which is digitally-signed by Approved Botanist
+7. **Certificate Generation** (📄): System saves and outputs unsigned certificate/s, which are printed and provided to Approved Botanist (If erroneous, Approved Botanist uses system to request changes)
-8. **Final Sign Off** (✅): Finance Officers sign off and Cannabis system produces final PDF certificate which is provided to Police Force
+8. **Final Sign Off** (✅): Approved Botanist signs and provides copies to Finance Officers to scan back into our system and send automated email of certificate and police form attached
-9. **Court Proceedings** (🏛️): Certificates serve as legal evidence for prosecution
+9. **Court Proceedings** (🏛️): Endorsed Certificate/s hand-delivered back to police to serve as legal evidence for prosecution

 ## Technical Architecture